Tom Morris (director)

-Tom Morris, OBE (born 22 June 1964 in Stamford, Lincolnshire) is an English theatre director, writer and producer.
-He was the Artistic Director at BAC (Battersea Arts Centre) from 1995 to 2004, he has been Associate Director at the National Theatre since 2004 and Artistic Director of Bristol Old Vic since 2009.
+Tom Morris OBE (born 22 June 1964) is a Tony Award-winning English theatre director, writer and producer.
+He was the artistic director at BAC (Battersea Arts Centre) from 1995 to 2004 and the artistic director of Bristol Old Vic from 2009 to 2022.
+He has been associate director at the National Theatre since 2004.

 Early life and education

 Morris was born in 1964.
 He is the younger brother of satirist Chris Morris.
-He was educated at Stonyhurst College, a Jesuit boys' boarding independent school in Lancashire in north west England, and then read English Literature at Pembroke College at the University of Cambridge from 1983 to 1986.
+He was educated at Stonyhurst College, a Jesuit boys' boarding independent school in Lancashire in north west England, and then read English Literature at Pembroke College, Cambridge, from 1983 to 1986.

 Career

 From 1988 to 1994, Morris taught English Literature and worked in broadcasting and journalism, as a critic and feature-writer for The Times Literary Supplement, The Independent, The Sunday Times, The Daily Telegraph, The Guardian and The Observer, and appeared on BBC television and radio programmes Kaleidoscope, Night Waves and The Late Show.

 During this period he also founded Stage of Fools with Nick Vivian and Nick Sweeting, writing, acting and directing at the Edinburgh Fringe Festival and on tour.

-In 1995, Morris became Artistic Director of Battersea Arts Centre (BAC), staying until 2004 when he joined the National Theatre.
-While at BAC, Morris established the Scratch Programme, The Sam Shepherd Festival, The Critics Up for Review, The British Festival of Visual Theatre, Playing in the Dark (which marked the launch of Vanishing Point and Sound and Fury and included the first scratch version of Complicite's Mnemonic) and BAC Opera (which produced Jerry Springer: The Opera).
-While at BAC he also wrote Ben Hur, Jason and the Argonauts and World Cup Final 1966 all with Carl Heap.
+In 1995, Morris became artistic director of Battersea Arts Centre (BAC), staying until 2004 when he joined the National Theatre.
+While at BAC, Morris established the Scratch Programme, The Sam Shepherd Festival, The Critics Up for Review, The British Festival of Visual Theatre, Playing in the Dark (which marked the launch of Vanishing Point and Sound and Fury and included the first scratch version of Complicité's Mnemonic) and BAC Opera (which produced Jerry Springer: The Opera).
+While at BAC he also wrote Ben Hur, Jason and the Argonauts and World Cup Final 1966, all with Carl Heap.